 Whether doing small repairs or hanging hundreds of sheets of drywall, a utility knife is essential for installing drywall.
 Utility knives are simple so here we will provide a few tips for buying the right utility knife for cutting drywall.

 The most important part of a utility knife is the blade.
 Drywall utility knife blades come in one standard size.
 When buying a knife make sure that it uses standard replacement blades.
 Replacement blades are best purchased in multi-packs of 50 or 100, so it is good to buy a pack of replacement blades when buying a utility knife.
 A drywall hanger will usually go through at least one blade per day when hanging Drywall.
 A utility knife blade has two sides so when one side dulls, the blade can first be rotated to the new side before completely replacing the blade.

 Utility knives are marketed with various features designed to appeal to the inexperienced carpenter.
 Retractable blades should be avoided at all times when purchasing a utility knife for cutting drywall.
-Even if it has smooth action in the store, moving in and out freely and easily, after cutting several sheet's of drywall it will quickly become clogged with drywall dust and stop working properly.
+Even if it has smooth action in the store, moving in and out freely and easily, after cutting several sheets of drywall it will quickly become clogged with drywall dust and stop working properly.
 Drywall dust gets into the moving parts and exerts pressure on the blade, causing it to malfunction.
 Some knives have built-in mechanisms to allow you to quickly replace blades.
 Here again, drywall dust can easily penetrate the moving parts and cause them to fail.